lvnkmn/Zoomy/README.md

 See the [roadmap](https://github.com/mennolovink/Zoomy/labels/roadmap) for upcoming features.

 Missing anyting or something is not working as desired?
 [Create an issue](https://github.com/mennolovink/Zoomy/issues/new) and it will likely be picked up.

+## Support

+There may not always be time for personal support on how to implement Zoomy in different scenario's.
+Hopefully the code is clear enough to get done what's needed 💪.
+In case you've implemented a scenario thats not described in this readme or the examples, feel free to [create a pull request](https://github.com/mennolovink/Zoomy/compare?expand=1), that would be pretty cool actually.

 ## Installation